ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

     - Madrid (Service Offering)

 There are a couple of reasons we set this up this way.

-- __Easy to understand standard__ - A simple relationship between all Services and Service Offerings is straightforward.
+- __Easy to understand standard__: A simple relationship between all Services and Service Offerings is straightforward.
 Once you get into multiple levels the maintenance of the organization of the records can get confusing.
 ServiceNow allows for a complex tree-structure when it comes to all services, the problem becomes obvious overtime, as roles and organizations change.
-    __TL;DR:__ you are smart, but your predecessor might not be.
+In short, you are smart, but your predecessor might not be.
 So keep it simple.
-- __Simple lookups__ - There is a balance between easy to search and easy to find.
+- __Simple lookups__: There is a balance between easy to search and easy to find.
 They are two completely different definitions in the context of user experience (UX).
 On one hand, having the scroll through volumes of records can be very tedious.
 And then also having to hunt for what you are looking for with multiple mouse-clicks can also be tedious as well.
 By having a two-tier relationship between Services and Service Offerings you are addressing both the search and find aspect of UX.
 Searches can easily be narrowed down to two searches; one for the right Service and one for the right Service Offering.
 Instead of complex tree searches.
 Finding through the act of mouse-clicks is narrowed down to two mouse-clicks.
-    __TL;DR:__ save yourself from headaches later on when developing solutions that rely on the CSDM records.
-- __Easier reporting__ - An area that constantly gets overlooked is reporting.
+- __Easier reporting__: An area that constantly gets overlooked is reporting.
 You want reports to represent information equally and consistently.
 By having a two-tier relationship between Services and Service Offerings, reports will be far easier to understand without having to understand embedded sub-services; which in the long run, we have found really does not result in better outcomes or decisions.
-    __TL;DR:__ complex CSDM models equals complex reporting.

 __Key Point:__ Keep Service and Service Offerings simple.
 The CMDB is already complex enough, do not make more work for yourself by making the the CSDM complex too.